Request a Demo

 Automated Nontreponemal Syphilis Screening

-The ASI Evolution Automated (RPR, nontreponemal) Syphilis Analyzer, FDA cleared for diagnostic, blood donor and cadaveric tissue screening, is quickly becoming the standard for automated RPR screening.
-Now labs can utilize Lab Techs more efficiently and simplify their syphilis screening workload with the ASI Evolution.
+The ASI Evolution SR Automated (RPR, nontreponemal) Syphilis Analyzer, FDA cleared for diagnostic, blood donor and cadaveric tissue screening, is quickly becoming the standard for automated RPR screening.
+Now labs can utilize Lab Techs more efficiently and simplify their syphilis screening workload with the ASI Evolution SR.

 Reduce Labor